nrwl/workshop-nx-labs/rxjs/lab-3.md

 We fixed the server-thrashing performance issue(s) in the last lab.

+![lab1_snapshot](https://user-images.githubusercontent.com/210413/35134346-67e08b64-fc9b-11e7-9756-aec2e5e38a7f.jpg)

 But **now** we have some subtle race-conditions to fix!

-![lab1_snapshot](https://user-images.githubusercontent.com/210413/35134346-67e08b64-fc9b-11e7-9756-aec2e5e38a7f.jpg)

 The server may respond with out-of-order responses to the AssignedUser query.
-What we need to do is cancel the previous query/search before we issuse another new query to the server!
+What we need to do is cancel the previous query/search before we issue another new query to the server!

 Let's fix these **race-condition issues**!